 Rev. Dr. Billy Newton

-Following a career in education, chaplaincy, and nonprofit social services, Billy Newton was installed as pastor of Highland Presbyterian Church on August 30, 2015.
+Following a career in education, chaplaincy, and nonprofit social services, Billy Newton was called and installed as pastor of Highland Presbyterian Church on August 30, 2015.

-Billy attended Rhodes College and graduated from Columbia Theological Seminary with a Doctor of Ministry degree, focusing on practical theology and community peacemaking.
+Billy attended Rhodes College and graduated from Columbia Theological Seminary in 1986 with a Doctor of Ministry degree, where he received honors for Greek and Biblical Studies, His doctoral project focused on practical theology and peace education.
 He is ordained as a teaching elder and minister in the Presbyterian Church (USA).
 The focus of his work has always been teaching, social services, and connecting colleges, churches and communities for social justice and education.
+Prior to his theological studies, Billy taught school, co-founded a Montessori school in urban Atlanta, and supervised the training and certification of many Montessori teachers.